Thank you for your interest in LCGB and for exploring whether a Trustee role with us might be an exciting and fulfilling opportunity for you.

 Applicants working in the NHS or statutory health services would be most welcome.

 - The time commitment for a trustee can vary.
-For the Secretary role it is realistic to put aside 10-15 hours per month – some months it may be more and others less depending on whether there is a Board meeting or other secretarial duties to fulfill such as collating the Annual Return (October) and arranging the AGM (normally in the spring).
+For the Treasurer role it is realistic to put aside 10 hours per month – some months it may be more and others less depending on whether there is a Board meeting or other Treasurer duties to fulfill such as collating the Annual Return and Accounts and preparing for the AGM (normally in the spring).

-- Additional time will be required to attend other meetings necessary to fulfil the role of Secretary and to be on-hand for advice on an ad-hoc basis.
+- Additional time will be required to attend other meetings necessary to fulfil the role of Treasurer and to be on-hand for advice on an ad-hoc basis.